-Drug-related crimes accounted for more than 18 per cent of all reported offences in 2013 and since the end of the 1960s the number of such crimes has soared from 200 to almost 46 000 in 2001 and close to 50 000 in 2013.
+Drug-related crimes accounted for almost 20 per cent of all reported offences in 2014 and since the end of the 1960s the number of such crimes has soared from 200 to almost 46 000 in 2001 and close to 50 000 in 2014.
 In particular, it is the number of less serious drug-related crimes (use and possession) that explains the increase.
 Serious drug-related crimes account for only between 2 and 3 per cent of the total number of drug-related crimes.